 We Will Defend Your Rights If You Are Caught Dealing Drugs

 Drug distribution charges carry some of the harshest penalties of any crime in Virginia.
 Even a first offense can lead to lengthy prison sentences and huge fines that can haunt you for the remainder of your life.
-If you or a loved one is accused of distribution or any other drug-related crime, you need to contact McGrady & McGrady, L.L.P., as soon as possible.
+If you or a loved one is accused of distribution or any other drug-related crime, you need to contact McGrady & McGrady, PLLC, as soon as possible.
 This allows us to get involved in the process early, file motions to have evidence suppressed and the case dismissed, and build a strong case if a trial becomes necessary.

 Our Carroll County drug distribution defense attorneys have advocated for those accused of crimes since our office opened more than four decades ago.
 We have over 75 years of trial experience between us, and use our combined knowledge and proven trial skills to help those facing life-changing criminal charges.

 To see how our Carroll County drug distribution attorneys can help with your case, arrange a free consultation at 276-779-4451 or 888-505-9168.

 Consequences Of Drug Distribution Convictions

 Many factors influence sentencing for drug distribution convictions, including previous convictions for drug dealing and the amount of drugs involved.
 In Virginia, drugs are arranged by “schedule.”
 Depending on how a drug is classified, distribution convictions can carry a harsher sentence than others, as shown below: